zhouhaoyi/ETDataset/README.md

 # Electricity Transformer Dataset (ETDataset)

 In this Github repo, we provide several datasets could be used for the long sequence time-series problem.
 All datasets have been preprocessed and they were stored as `.csv` files.
-The dataset ranges from 2016/07 to 2018/07, and we will update to 2019 soon.
+The dataset ranges from 2016/07 to 2018/07, and we will update to 2019 soon. [中文版本|Chinese version](https://github.com/zhouhaoyi/ETDataset/blob/main/README_CN.md)

 *Dataset list*